microsoft/react-native-code-push/README.md

     *NOTE: The file name that you specify as the value for the `--bundle-output` parameter must have one of the following extensions in order to be detected by the plugin: `.js`, `.jsbundle`, `.bundle` (e.g. `main.jsbundle`, `ios.js`).
 The name of the file isn't relevant, but the extension is used for detectining the bundle within the update contents, and therefore, using any other extension will result in the update failing.*

-3. Execute `code-push release`, passing the path to the directory you created in #1 as the ["updateContents"](http://codepush.tools/docs/cli.html#package-parameter) parameter, and a [**targetBinaryRange**](http://codepush.tools/docs/cli.html#target-binary-range-parameter) that satisfies the app store version that this update targets (e.g. `code-push release Foo ./release 1.0.0`).
+3. Execute `code-push release`, passing the path to the directory you created in #1 as the ["updateContents"](http://codepush.tools/docs/cli.html#package-parameter) parameter, and the [**exact binary version**](http://codepush.tools/docs/cli.html#app-store-version-parameter) that this update is targetting as the ["targetBinaryVersion"](http://codepush.tools/docs/cli.html#app-store-version-parameter) parameter (e.g. `code-push release Foo ./release 1.0.0`).
 The code-push CLI will automatically handle zipping up the contents for you, so don't worry about handling that yourself.

     For more info regarding the `release` command and its parameters, refer to the [CLI documentation](http://codepush.tools/docs/cli.html#releasing-app-updates).

+Additionally, the CodePush client supports differential updates, so even though you are releasing your JS bundle and assets on every update, your end users will only actually download the files they need.
+The service handles this automatically so that you can focus on creating awesome apps and we can worry about optimizing end user downloads.

+If you run into any issues, you can ping us within the [#code-push](https://discord.gg/0ZcbPKXt5bWxFdFu) channel on Reactiflux, [e-mail us](mailto:codepushfeed@microsoft.com) and/or check out the [troubleshooting](#debugging--troubleshooting) details below.

+*Note: Releasing assets via CodePush requires that you're using React Native v0.15.0+ and CodePush v1.4.0+ (for iOS) and React Native v0.19.0+ and CodePush v1.7.0+ (Android).
+If you are using assets and an older version of the CodePush plugin, you should not release updates via CodePush, because it will break your app's ability to load images from the binary.
+Please test and release appropriately!*

 ---